shubham8550/Image-Compressor-Java-Swing/README.md

 - CompressionStartPage (String location)  :page for showing compression status and calling Calling StartCompression class[shubham]

-- StartCompression () :class for which does actual compression[1.gunvant,2.shubham]
+- StartCompression (String location) :class for which does actual compression[1.gunvant,2.shubham]